Empire of Brazil: Emperor and council of ministers

-The Emperor was the head of both the moderating and executive branches (being aided by the Council of State and the Council of Ministers, respectively); he had the final say and held ultimate control over the national government.
+The emperor was the head of both the moderating and executive branches (being aided by the Council of State and the Council of Ministers, respectively); he had the final say and held ultimate control over the national government.
 He was tasked with ensuring national independence and stability.
 The Constitution (Article 101) gave him very few avenues for imposing his will upon the General Assembly.
 His main recourse was the right to dissolve or extend legislative sessions.
 In the Senate, an emperor's authority to appoint senators did not necessarily give him added influence since senators held their offices for life and were thus freed from government pressure once confirmed.
 On those occasions when the Chamber of Deputies was dissolved, new elections were required to be held immediately and the new Chamber seated.
 "This power was effective when held in reserve as a threat.
 It could not be employed repeatedly, nor would its use work to the emperor's advantage."

-During the reign of Pedro I the Chamber of Deputies was never dissolved and legislative sessions were never extended or postponed.
-Under Pedro II, the Chamber of Deputies was only ever dissolved at the request of the President of the Council of Ministers (Prime minister).
+During the reign of Pedro I, the Chamber of Deputies was never dissolved and legislative sessions were never extended or postponed.
+Under Pedro II, the Chamber of Deputies was only ever dissolved at the request of the president of the Council of Ministers (prime minister).
 There were eleven dissolutions during Pedro II's reign and, of these, ten occurred after consultation with the Council of State, which was beyond what was required by the Constitution.
-A Constitutional balance of power existed between the General Assembly and the executive branch under the Emperor.
+A constitutional balance of power existed between the General Assembly and the executive branch under the emperor.
 The legislature could not operate alone and the monarch could not force his will upon the Assembly.
-The system functioned smoothly only when both Assembly and Emperor acted in a spirit of cooperation for the national good.
+In practice, the system functioned smoothly only when both Assembly and Emperor acted in a spirit of cooperation for the national good.

-A new element was added when the office of "President of the Council of Ministers" was officially created in 1847—although it had existed in practice since 1843.
+A new element was added when the office of "president of the Council of Ministers" was formally created in 1847—although the role had existed informally since 1843.
 The president of the Council owed his position to both his party and to the Emperor and these could sometimes come into conflict.
-19th-century abolitionist leader and historian Joaquim Nabuco said that the "President of the Council in Brazil was no Russian Chancellor, Sovereign's creature, nor a British Prime Minister, made only by the trust of the [House of] Commons: the delegation of the Crown was to him as necessary and important as the delegation of the Chamber, and, to exert with safety his functions, he had to dominate the caprice, the oscillations and ambitions of the Parliament, as well as to preserve always unalterable the favor, the good will of the emperor."
+19th-century abolitionist leader and historian Joaquim Nabuco said that the "president of the Council in Brazil was no Russian chancellor, Sovereign's creature, nor a British prime minister, made only by the trust of the [House of] Commons: the delegation of the Crown was to him as necessary and important as the delegation of the Chamber, and, to exert with safety his functions, he had to dominate the caprice, the oscillations and ambitions of the Parliament, as well as to preserve always unalterable the favor, the good will of the emperor."